 As we begin exploring how to recruit, let me give you this disclaimer: This is not “best practices for recruiting,” but “How each Fader thinks about recruiting.”
 Let’s dive in!

 I look for the exact kind of musician we’re missing and describe their skill and approach in detail until we’re all clear about what we’re praying and looking for.
-Then we start inviting that kind of player to guest with us on a Sunday.
+Then we invite that kind of player to guest with us on a Sunday.

 Because I’m always thinking about how we can create a beautiful and powerful sound, I listen “in tracks” to songs.
 In other words, rather than just taking in the recording as a whole, I listen to instruments in solo mode to see what they are doing and how they affect the whole.
 I can tell if there are one, two, or five electric guitar parts and can rank them in their level of importance to the overall sound.

-So when I’m thinking about my team and who I need to recruit, I get real specific.
+So, I get really specific when thinking about my team and who I need to recruit.
 Suppose I’m looking for an electric guitar player.
-Do I want one that can play a steady, chunking rhythm with power chords, one that can articulate those soaring leads, one that can mimic pads and play underneath everything, or one that has a vast chord vocabulary and can add lots of color?
+Do I want one that can play a steady, chunking rhythm with power chords, one that can articulate those soaring leads, one that can mimic pads and play underneath everything, or one with a vast chord vocabulary and can add lots of color?

 (I know, many of us would be happy with just one decent electric guitar player who doesn’t sound like a 70’s blues player, but remember, we’re learning to think like an Artist!)